-• Those assisting should be Panhellenic brand ambassadors.
-They should only speak with a Panhellenic spirit, not representing any particular organization and not indicating any affiliation (e.g., displaying or speaking about insignia, badge, colors).

-- There should be minimal conversation (if any) with the PNM when she is making her selections.
+- Those assisting should be Panhellenic brand ambassadors.
+They should only speak with a Panhellenic spirit, not representing any particular organization and not indicating any affiliation (e.g., displaying or speaking about insignia, badge, colors). - There should be minimal conversation (if any) with the PNM when she is making her selections.
 The PNM should come to the MRABA signing ready to finalize her selection.
 Those assisting with the MRABA signing should not coach or question the PNM to help her make a decision.
-The conversation should be reserved for procedural questions/answers regarding the MRABA only. - If questions arise or a PNM needs more guidance, the fraternity/sorority advisor should provide the proper support. - A PNM might complete her MRABA quickly; others will take time to deliberate their decisions. - Although it is recommended a PNM maximize her options by listing all sororities she visited during preference events so she is guaranteed to receive a bid through the primary recruitment process, it is not required.
-A PNM should only list those sororities from which she is willing to accept a bid.
+The conversation should only be reserved for procedural questions/answers regarding the MRABA. - If questions arise or a PNM needs more guidance, the fraternity/sorority advisor should provide the proper support. - A PNM might complete her MRABA quickly; others will take time to deliberate their decisions. - A PNM should only list those sororities from which she is willing to accept a bid.
 She should not be forced to list all sororities she visited during preference events.

 Note: The MRABA script and forms are available in the Resource Information section of this manual.
+Additionally, a video explanation of the MRABA is available on The Sorority Life website.